The Best Indian Restaurants In London guide image

 POWERED BY

 Calling all fans of alliteration and buttery keema pao.
 We have a feeling you’re going to like Bombay Bustle.
-A Mayfair restaurant that looks like a train carriage—think Orient Express rather than that 23.45 National Rail journey featuring a 14-year old trying to fashion a skateboard out of a sandwich packet—with cooking that is more relaxed than the decadent setting.
-Don’t get us wrong, the perfectly charred lamb chops arrive on a golden platter and the serving spoons are distinctly Anthropologie, but there’s something homely about the big portions, sharing starters, and the can’t stop, won’t stop nature of the mini poppadoms.
-The dals are oh-so moreish and hands down some of the best in the city.
+The Mayfair restaurant looks like a train carriage—think Orient Express rather than that 23.45 Southeastern journey—with cooking that is more relaxed than the decadent setting.
+Don’t get us wrong, the perfectly charred lamb chops arrive on a golden platter and the serving spoons are distinctly Anthropologie.
+But there’s something homely about the big portions, sharing starters, and the can’t stop, won’t stop nature of the mini poppadoms.
+The dals are moreish and hands down some of the best in the city.

-A good paratha is something we’d walk 20 minutes for.
-An excellent paratha, like the one at this restaurant serving South Indian-inspired dishes, is something we’d cross the city for.
-Ganapati is a cosy restaurant on Holly Grove in Peckham with a menu of exciting things like thaire vadai—a savoury lentil doughnut soaked in yoghurt, poppadoms with spicy garlic pickles—and our favourite thing here: the lunchtime-only thali.
-Come here on a weekday afternoon and you’ll get one of the most filling, delicious meals around for under £15.
+An excellent paratha, like the one at Ganapati, is something we’d cross the city for.
+The cosy, South Indian-inspired restaurant in Peckham has a menu of exciting things like thaire vadai—a savoury lentil doughnut soaked in yoghurt, poppadoms with spicy garlic pickles—and our favourite thing here, the lunchtime-only thali.
 We’re talking, a choice of vegetarian, fish, or chicken curry, rice, poppadoms, an excellent raita, and a mung bean salad.
-And because we are strong believers that bread is the key to happiness, make sure you try one of their flaky Kerala parathas as well.
-You’ll come here for the lunch deal, then back again for dinner, then probably do it all again until you’ve tried everything on the menu.
+And because we are strong believers that bread is the key to happiness, make sure you try one of their flaky parathas as well.

-Thattukada’s chicken 65 is the only food we know that’s Cheeto’s Flamin’ Hot-coloured, and that is very much a compliment.
+Thattukada’s chicken 65 is Cheeto’s Flamin’ Hot-coloured, which is very much a compliment.
 The deep-fried chunks of chicken—marinated in dazzling red chilli powder, curry leaves, and more—are the way to start your meal at the popular Keralan spot in East Ham.
-The walls of this low-key, brightly lit restaurant are covered with images of palm trees and crystal blue water, but almost every family and group of friends are focused on the extensive menu and the food in front of them.
-Fish moilley, a mild, coconut-heavy curry, is a delicious Keralan speciality that belongs on your table, alongside vegetable thali, a brilliantly pungent chicken curry, stringy parathas, and a tonne more.
-Given the size of the menu and the fact that every big group seems to leave with something in a takeaway box, you should absolutely come to Thattukada en masse.
+The walls of this low-key, brightly lit restaurant are covered with images of palm trees and crystal blue water, but almost every family and group of friends are focused on the food in front of them.
+Fish molley, a mild, coconut-heavy curry, is a delicious Keralan speciality that belongs on your table.
+Make sure you also get the vegetable thali, a brilliantly pungent chicken curry, and stringy parathas.

 Chase Sapphire Card Ad